AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

   * Switch the ```predictedLabelBalue - labelValue``` to ```labelValue - predictedLabelBalue``` in mean squared error cost function and its first derivatives.

+* When it comes to building a pure Lua tensor library to be used by DataPredict™, they have this bias towards making this library towards object-oriented programming approach.
+The AIs will insist on saying object-oriented programming being more performant when compared to purely functional one due to the so-called "memory allocation" savings when creating new tensors.
+However, this is not true since both object-oriented programming and functional programming approaches requires memory allocations for creating new tensors.
+On top of that the AIs did not take account of performance overhead from having metamethods from object-oriented programming approach.
+They may also cite broadcasting and deep copy inefficiencies as an exclusive problem to the functional programming approach, when you technically can create similar inefficiencies with the object-oriented programming approach.

 ## History Of Building DataPredict™ With AIs

 Do you want to know why DataPredict™ is overly verbose?